Learn which documents must accompany your application form (in print and online) as part of a complete application.

 A certified copy is one that has been verified to be a true copy by a witness after they have sighted the original.
 The person certifying the photocopy must sight the original document and include the following details on all pages that contain information:

-If you have applied without an agent, you may be asked to mail an “original certified copy” of your documents.
-This means your original documents and their photocopies need to be taken to an authorised person, and have them stamp your photocopies.
+If you have applied without an agent, you may be asked to mail an "original certified copy" of your documents.
+This means that your original documents and their photocopies need to be taken to an authorised person and have them stamp you photocopies.
 You must send the photocopies with the original stamp.

 RMIT will accept photocopies certified by anyone who is currently employed as: